tkurtbond/tkurtbond.github.io/posts/2021/07/26/making-a-newer-version-of-groff-work-with-man-and-emacs-on-macos/index.rst

-.. title: Making an newer version of groff work with man and emacs on macOS
+.. title: Making a newer version of groff work with man and emacs on macOS
-.. slug: making-an-newer-version-of-groff-work-with-man-and-emacs-on-macos
+.. slug: making-a-newer-version-of-groff-work-with-man-and-emacs-on-macos
 .. date: 2021-07-26 17:30:19 UTC-04:00
 .. tags: groff,troff,macos
 .. category: computer